 Myth #6: More Cups of Green Tea = More Fat Burned

-Fact: Green tea, when taken in right quantity and timing, helps a lot for fat burning.
+Fact: Green tea, when taken in the right quantity and at the right time, can help you burn fat.
 This is due to its caffeine content.
 When people have it in larger amounts like 6-8 cups or more in a day, it ends up making them dehydrated and acidic.
 Rather than increasing the metabolism, it slows it down.
 Thus, there is no extra ‘burning’ that will happen if one has it more.
-As we always say, anything in excess is not good, if even it is healthy.
+As we always say, anything in excess is not good, even if it is healthy.

 Myth #7: Skipping Meals Helps One Lose Fat

 Fact: Skipping meals will make you lose weight for sure.
 Although there is a difference between weight loss and fat loss.
-What do we do when our mom is not at home to give us food and we are very hungry and you cannot call out for food from outside?
-We look out for easy options at home to kill the hunger at that point, right?
+What do we do when our mom is not at home to give us food and we are very hungry and you cannot place an order for food?
+We look for easy options at home to kill the hunger, right?

 Myth #8: Only Running Helps in Weight Loss & Maintenance